day8/re-frame/examples/simple/README.md

 ### Production Version

-Run "`lein do clean, shadow release client`" to compile an optimised version, and then open `resources/public/example.html` in a browser.
+Run "`lein release`" to compile an optimised version, and then open `resources/public/example.html` in a browser.